salah-zaiem/Crazy-Taxi/README.md

 # Reinforcement Learning Agent for Crazy Taxi
-We built from scratch the Crazy Taxi environment and a three learning agents using three different Reinforcement Learning algorithms.
+We built from scratch the Crazy Taxi environment and  three learning agents using three different Reinforcement Learning algorithms.

 ## Getting Started